 Most of the tuna sold in New Zealand is caught by foreign fleets and processed overseas, usually Thailand, then sold as brands like Sealord, John West and Greenseas or as supermarket “own brands” like Pams and Home Brand.

-Two years ago we started urging New Zealand’s five big brands of canned tuna to stop sourcing tuna caught using a fishing method that kills sharks, turtles and baby tuna.
+In 2011 we started urging New Zealand’s five big brands of canned tuna to stop sourcing tuna caught using a fishing method that kills sharks, turtles and baby tuna.
 The method combines fish aggregating devices (FADs) with purse seine nets, creating a deathtrap for about 200,000 tonnes of other marine life every year.

 Two of New Zealand's biggest fishing companies, Talley's and Sanford, also fish for tuna in the Pacific.
 We’re calling on these companies to stop using destructive fishing methods.